JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 - Added level 8 perk to give 2 more leg implant slots to the player
 - Fixed recipe descriptions for Razor Nail implants and other typos
 - Increased AP regeneration while using implant-powered vision modes from 0% to 50%
+- Added surgery dialogue option to Arcade Gannon (if he is recruited as a follower)

 [Rebalance]
 - Added option to change level cap
+- Removed additional food variants so lists, recipes etc use the defaults again (for compatibility reasons)

 [Equipment]
 - Added 2mm EC ammunition, used by the Auto-Gauss, the Auto-Gauss Pistol and the Gauss Minigun